-In addition, you are strongly encouraged to contact the School of Education also before you start the programme.
+You are also strongly encouraged to contact us in the Department of Education before you start the programme.
 We are committed to providing you support during your studies and if we are aware of your specific needs in advance, we can make provisions and have these in place for your course start.

 Please email email@example.com with details of your specific requirements.

 If you would like to speak with someone in confidence, please contact Nina Sohal, the Admissions Team Leader.